Smart Growth

 What is smart growth?

-Why is smart growth important in New York State?
+Why is smart growth important for New York State?

 Much of the growth and development we have experienced across New York creates higher costs to governments and taxpayers, significant damage to our environment, and stark inequities—not to mention visual pollution and loss of historic resources.
 This has impacted each of New York’s unique regions.